daywiss/permits/README.md

      `[userid,type,resourceid,action]`

 ##Set
 Multiple ways to set new permissions, they all trigger on change callback.
-Type is optional.
+Type is optional, defaults to "default" if omitted.

-`var result = permits.set(userid,resourceid,action,allowed,type)`
+`permits.set(userid,resourceid,action,allowed,type)`
-`var result = permits.allow(userid,resourceid,action,type)`
+`permits.allow(userid,resourceid,action,type)`
-`var result = permits.deny(userid,resourceid,action,type)`
+`permits.deny(userid,resourceid,action,type)`
-`var result = permits.clear(userid,resourceid,action,type)`
+`permits.clear(userid,resourceid,action,type)`

 ##Get
 Gets full permissions object.
-Type is optional.
+Type is optional, defaults to "default" if omitted.

 `permits.get(userid,resourceid,action,type)`

 ##Can
 Get a true, false or null answer for if a user can do something on a resource.
-Type is optional.
+Type is optional, defaults to "default" if omitted.

 `var result = permits.can(userid,resourceid,action,type)`

 ##Queries
 There are many helper queries to get lists of permissions.
 These iterate over the entire structure.
-Type is optional in all queries.
+Type is optional in all queries, searches all types if omitted.

-`var result = permits.getByUser(userid,type)`
+`permits.getByUser(userid,type)`
-`var result = permits.getByResource(resourceid,type)`
+`permits.getByResource(resourceid,type)`
-`var result = permits.getByUserAndResource(userid,resourceid,type)`
+`permits.getByUserAndResource(userid,resourceid,type)`
-`var result = permits.getByUserAndAction(userid,action,type)`
+`permits.getByUserAndAction(userid,action,type)`
-`var result = permits.getByResourceAndAction(resourceid,action,type)`
+`permits.getByResourceAndAction(resourceid,action,type)`

 - returns - An array of permission objects, or an emtpy array if none are found.